Getting the Word Out: Marketing and Communications

 A regular communication piece keeps members in the know, allows you to you highlight what members are doing (professionally and as Section volunteers), and serves as a pass-along piece to drive membership.

 Engage with social media.

-The popular social media tools like Facebook, Twitter, LinkedIn, or Pinterest can help you engage your members and community in your activities and issues.
+The popular social media tools like Facebook, Twitter, Instagram can help you engage your members and community in your activities and issues.
 New tools are always being developed so you can find a tool that works for your Section.
-Here are some starting points:

 Tap the reach of email.